lggoch/Proj_2/README.md

 The training and test data should be downloaded from kaggle and unziped in the "Proj_2" folder:<br>
 	- download link https://www.kaggle.com/c/epfml17-text/data

-For convenience of the user the "run.py" uses an already trained and saved model.
-This model is an MLP Classifier and is availabel here **link**.
-Download the pickle file "Optimal_mlpc.pkl" and save it inside the "Proj_2" folder.

 The run.py uses the sent2vec algorithm and uses a pre-trained model.
 In order to be able to run the programm you should:<br>
 	- download the sent2vec_twitter_bigrams and save it inside the "Proj_2" folder.
 Be aware that this file is large (23GB)<br>
 	link: https://drive.google.com/open?id=0B6VhzidiLvjSeHI4cmdQdXpTRHc<br>